Vishnu2001RV/Self_Interested_Projects/README.md

 <h3>OVERVIEW</h3>

 1. SignUp and LoginPage
+2. Update Profile Details.
-2. Home Page For other Navigations.
+3. Home Page For other Navigations.
 (With high quality Animations for Users)
-3. With API Self Time out using UNIQUE Tokens(For security) therefore responding towards inactive sessions.
+4. With API Self Time out using UNIQUE Tokens(For security) therefore responding towards inactive sessions.

 <table>
     <tr>